Public speaking tips:

 3. Read a passage of the Bible or a poem with inflection, (inflection means to give a word life.
 If you say "love," make them feel the meaning of the word, if you say "forest," make them feel the meaning of the word, etc).

 For improving in inflections: I'd suggest this exercise.
-Imagine in your mind an image of people/friends caring for each other, (in behavior) if your trying to invoke vocal inflection in the word "love."
+Imagine in your mind an image of people/friends caring for each other, (in behavior) if you're trying to invoke vocal inflection in the word "love."

 If you mention the word, "forest," think about a forest and the senses involved in being in a forest.
 It may be hard, but the more you just intend to invoke a word, the less effort/concentration you will need to invoke it.
 The more you practice the better you get.
 Though this is hard at first, with time such behavior will come naturally.